yuno-payments/yuno-docs/docs/Payment Features/Cancel-and-capture-flow.md

 }
 ```

-The format for the `delay` field follows the ISO 8601 standard.
+The format for the `delay` field follows the [ISO 8601 standard](https://en.wikipedia.org/wiki/ISO_8601#Durations).
 For example:

 * `"PT3H"` for 3 hours
 * `"P7D"` for 7 days
 * `"P1M"` for 1 month

 If you call the [capture API](https://docs.y.uno/reference/capture-authorization) before the scheduled time, your call will override the delay and execute the capture immediately.
-You can also capture the payment manually in your [Yuno dashboard](https://dashboard.y.uno/).
+Alternatively, you can capture the payment manually through your [Yuno dashboard](https://dashboard.y.uno/).

 ## Cancel modes